-6.1.4 The resulting ITU-T Recommendation (or ITU-T document) shall identify the incorporated text, and shall provide an explicit reference to the document of the organization and to its particular version, as described in clause 6.4 of [ITU-T A.5].6.3 Permission arrangements
+6.1.6 The resulting ITU-T Recommendation (or ITU-T document) shall identify the incorporated text, and shall provide a bibliographic reference to the document of the organization and to its particular version.
+In case the text of another organization is incorporated in whole and without modification, the bibliographic reference in the ITU-T Recommendation is followed by a note indicating that the referenced text is technically equivalent to the ITU-T Recommendation.

+6.1.7 The cover sheet of the resulting ITU-T Recommendation will draw the attention of implementers to potential notices of intellectual property received by the other organization as they may also apply to the ITU-T Recommendation.

+6.2 Permission arrangements

-6.3.1 At the earliest possible moment, upon the request of the study group or working party, the Telecommunication Standardization Bureau (TSB) will ensure that the organization has provided a written statement in which it agrees to:
+6.2.1 At the earliest possible moment (see clause 6.1.3), upon the request of the study group or working party, the Telecommunication Standardization Bureau (TSB) will ensure that the organization (or designated contact point for a joint collaboration arrangement – see [ITU-T A.5], clause 7.3) has provided a written statement in which it agrees to:

 • the distribution of the material for discussions within the appropriate groups, and

-• its possible use (in whole or in part, with or without modification) in any resulting ITU-T Recommendations (or other ITU-T documents) that are published.
+• its possible use (in whole or in part, with or without modification) in any resulting ITU-T Recommendations (or other ITU-T documents) that are published (see [PP Res.
+66]).

-6.2.3.9 A full copy of the existing document.
+6.2.2 TSB will also get from the organization a full copy of the existing document, preferably in electronic format (see clause 6.1.3).
 No reformatting is necessary.
 The objective is to have referenced documents available via the web at no cost, so that the study group (or working party) may proceed with its evaluation.
 Accordingly, if a document to be incorporated in whole or in part is available in this manner, it is sufficient to provide its exact location on the web.
-On the other hand, if the document is not available in this manner, a full copy must be provided (preferably in electronic format). (i.e., no distribution restriction)
+The document should conform to the following criteria:

+a) should contain no confidential information;

+b) should indicate the source within the organization (e.g., committee, subcommittee, etc.);

+c) should differentiate between normative references and non-normative references.

-6.3.2 Should the organization decline to provide such statement or fail to do so, the incorporation shall not be made.
+6.2.3 Should the organization decline to provide such statement or fail to do so, the incorporation shall not be made.
 In this case, the decision to incorporate the reference (according to [ITU-T A.5]) instead of the text shall be made by consensus.